Matthew-Taber/ss-docs/security-hardening/common-criteria-hardening-guide/index.md

 users will access Secret Server through this login screen.
 To configure Active Directory users, see section 7.1.

-You will be directed to Secret Server’s landing page for Administrator accounts.
+You will be directed to Secret Server's landing page for Administrator accounts.

 ![A screenshot of a cell phone Description generated with very high confidence](images/01188b95e585d8df3c7fe86a94232608.jpg)